PatralikaGhosh/Portfolio/README.md

-This is the link to the website:
+This is the link to the website: # PatralikaGhosh.github.io
-# PatralikaGhosh.github.io

-Used HTML, CSS and TypeScript.